 Do you want to make a statement about your business, or do you want to express your passion for pink flowers and blue polka dots?
 Printed silk fabrics, as well as silks with a high sheen, are too distracting for business attire.

 Silk fabric for elegant and sleek cocktail dresses can have a printed pattern and always comes in a great variety of colors.
-For decor we can use frills, jabots, beads, sequins, jewels, embroidery, rhinestones.
+For decor, we can use frills, jabots, beads, sequins, jewels, embroidery, and rhinestones.

 1. Silk Satin

-From medium weight satin we can sew sheets and pillowcases, make beautiful throw pillow covers and window dressings.
-This fabric is very good for special occasion dresses, blouses, suits, even light coats, it’s also suitable for neckties.
-We can make straight and pencil skirts from medium weight satin because it keeps shape well, but it is not quite suitable for full-circle, flared and gathered skirts which can be better sewn from lightweight satin (charmeuse).
+From medium-weight satin, we can sew sheets and pillowcases, and make beautiful throw pillow covers and window dressings.
+This fabric is very good for special occasion dresses, blouses, suits, and even light coats, it’s also suitable for neckties.
+We can make straight and pencil skirts from medium-weight satin because it keeps shape well, but it is not quite suitable for full-circle, flared, and gathered skirts which can be better sewn from lightweight satin (charmeuse).
 Charmeuse drapes really well and because of this can be used to make many kinds of flowy dresses.
-Charmeuse is good also for blouses and shrugs, tunics and kaftans, it’s perfect for any kind of lingerie.
+Charmeuse is good also for blouses and shrugs, tunics, and kaftans, it’s perfect for any kind of lingerie.
 We can make scarves and stoles from silk charmeuse and also neckties.